wyattjoh/vercel-scripts/README.md

 # Vercel Scripts

-A powerful Deno-based CLI tool for managing Vercel and Next.js development workflows through an interactive collection of reusable scripts.
+A powerful Rust CLI tool for managing Vercel and Next.js development workflows through an interactive collection of reusable scripts.

 ## Installation